seancdavis/seancdavis-com/src/blog/posts/2021-08-17-wtf-is-regression.md

 ## Best Practice

-I often recommend that developers spend the time to write programmatic tests for the features of their site or application that are most valuable and vulnerable.
+I often recommend that developers spend the time to write programmatic tests for the features of their site (or application) that are most valuable and vulnerable.
 These are the features and functions that are:

-1. Critical to the function and success of the site.
+1. Critical to the success of the site.
 2. The most unstable or variable.